Sushil Atreya

-Sushil K. Atreya is a planetary scientist, educator, and researcher.
-Atreya is a professor of Climate and Space Sciences and Engineering at the University of Michigan, Ann Arbor.
+Sushil Kumar Atreya is a planetary scientist, educator, and researcher.
+Atreya is a professor of climate and space sciences and engineering at the University of Michigan.

 Early life and education

-Sushil Atreya received his Ph.D. in Atmospheric Science from the University of Michigan in 1973, master’s degree in Physics from Yale University in 1968, and B.Sc. and M.Sc. degrees in Physics, Chemistry and Mathematics from the University of Rajasthan in 1965.
+Sushil Atreya received his Ph.D. in atmospheric science from the University of Michigan in 1973, master's degree in physics from Yale University in 1968, and B.Sc. and M.Sc. degrees in physics, chemistry and mathematics from the University of Rajasthan in 1965.
 Atreya did his postdoctoral research in the physics department at the University of Pittsburgh.